salvo-rs/salvo/crates/oapi/docs/derive_to_schema.md

 * `example = ...` Can be _`json!(...)`_. _`json!(...)`_ should be something that
   _`serde_json::json!`_ can parse as a _`serde_json::Value`_.
 * `xml(...)` Can be used to define [`Xml`][xml] object properties applicable to Structs.
-* `title = ...` Literal string value.
-Can be used to define title for struct in OpenAPI document.
-Some OpenAPI code generation libraries also use this field as a name for the struct.
 * `rename_all = ...` Supports same syntax as _serde_ _`rename_all`_ attribute.
 Will rename all fields
   of the structs accordingly.
 If both _serde_ `rename_all` and _schema_ _`rename_all`_ are defined
   __serde__ will take precedence.
-* `symbol = ...` Can be used to define alternative path and name for the schema what will be used in the OpenAPI.
+* `symbol = ...` Literal string value.
+Can be used to define alternative path and name for the schema what will be used in the OpenAPI.
 E.g _`symbol = "path::to::Pet"`_.
 This would make the schema appear in the generated OpenAPI spec as _`path.to.Pet`_.
 * `default` Can be used to populate default values on all fields using the struct's